SimeonHristov99/FP_IS_Summer_21-22/Week_04 - Lists. Higher Order Functions. List Comprehension/README.md

 Implementation detail:

-    Solve the task in one line of code.
+    Solve the task in one line of code using lists.

 Test cases: